Hailey-Ross/hails.media2Prim/README.md

 ## hails.media2Prim

-Notecard-based (LSL) script for randomly grabbing urls and displaying media objects on a primitive face(s)
+Notecard-based (LSL) script that randomly grabs urls and displays the media on a primitive

 ### Table of Contents
 - [Preview](#example)